Rusty-Magnet-Ltd/cloudflare_worker/README.md

 ### Secrets

-Local code uses a `.dev.vars` to read secret environment variables.
-The normal `.env` file is used by Cloudflare code.
+Local code used `.dev.vars` file to read secrets.
+The normal `.env` file was used by Cloudflare code.
 Default test values can be set in the `wrangler.toml` file as below; these can be `source controlled` safely as they only for CI/CD tests and don't get deployed to actually workers.
 It would be different if the `wranger deploy --env=testing` was used:

 ```yaml
 [env.testing.vars]